Klingri/Vortex.Plus/README.md

 | Question | Answer
 | :--- | :--- |
-| **How Can I suggest Feedback or report a bug?** | On Github or Contact me on the Discord Platform, my Username is "Klingri" or you can communicate to me directly on the Vortex discord server.
+| **How Can I suggest Feedback or report a bug?** | On Github or Contact me on the Discord Platform, my Username is "Klingri" or you can communicate to me directly on the Vortex+ discord server.

 > [!IMPORTANT]
 > **Updates:** Currently, you must re-download the latest release and repeat these steps to update.
 We are working on a seamless auto-updater for a future version!